 The proof is there, the stories are real, but still, the children remain invisible

 Judge Jack made the following statements, which can be found on (Page 270) of this contempt order against the Abbott administration.

 - Subsequent sexual aggression manifesting as child-on-child sexual or physical abuse is also “typical, common, and widespread throughout Texas foster care.”

 - “They were tazed by security officers hired by DFPS to stay at these unlicensed placement areas.”

 - “One is a 14-year-old who entered foster care in 2010 and has had 42 placements”

-Gov. Abbott piles on another group to weigh down the system that are actually in happy, healthy homes.
-Instead of focusing on the most dire, dangerous and traumatic situations, Governor Abbott’s priority is now taking focus away from those who need it by hunting down the trans kids in their happy homes.
+Gov. Abbott piles on another group to weigh down the system that is actually in happy, healthy homes.
+Instead of focusing on the dangerous and traumatic situations, Governor Abbott’s priority is now taking focus away from those who need it by hunting down the trans kids in their happy homes.

 Abbott Administration is not able to use federal funds because they didn’t meet the requirements of the Family First Prevention Services Act.

 It has been reported that Texas was projected to lose $17.4 million in federal support in 2022 and $25.6 million in 2023 because the state is not compliant with the Family First Prevention Services Act.
 No, there is nothing that can be blamed on the Biden administration.
 It was actually enacted in 2018 by President Trump with bi-partisan support to “strengthen America’s child welfare system by signing a historic Executive Order (EO) aimed at improving outcomes for children and families.
 This EO focuses on three key areas of action: improving partnerships, improving resources, and improving oversight”.
 Although this EO is currently in place, “DFPS is expecting a loss of $17.4 million in federal support in 2022 and $25.6 million in 2023 because Texas is not compliant with Family First, court documents showed.”